undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 A single power reading above the start threshold should normally create a start candidate rather than immediately starting a cycle.

 The candidate becomes confirmed after the configured start confirmation duration or another implementation-specific confirmation rule.

+The optional current sensor must not independently create or confirm a start candidate in the initial current-assisted model.
+Current may be recorded as corroborating diagnostic evidence only.

 ### 9.2 Start from `idle`